PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 #### How much does PostHog cost?

-STUFF HERE
+All paid editions of PostHog are [free to use up to 1 million events per month](/pricing).
+Paid plans include support for multiple projects, and advanced features like [A/B and multivariate testing](/docs/user-guides/experimentation), [Correlation Analysis](/docs/user-guides/correlation), [Cohorts](/user-guides/cohorts) and [Group Analytics](/docs/user-guides/group-analytics).
+The open source edition is free to self-host and includes the core product analytics features,  Session Recording and support for one project only.

 ### 2. [Plausible](https://plausible.io/)

 ![Plausible Analytics - open source analytics tools](../images/blog/open-source-analytics-tools/plausible-screenshot.png)

-Plausible is an alternative to tools such as Google Analytics.
+Plausible is a lightweight alternative to tools such as Google Analytics.
 It offers an effective way to track simple web metrics, such as page views and the number of unique visitors, but lacks the depth of a full product analytics platform such as Mixpanel or PostHog.

 Plausible’s lightweight nature does offer several benefits however, such as a small script size which means it has a minimal impact on page performance.
 This further distinguishes it from the bloat of Google Analytics.